 The Butchart Gardens remains in the family.
 Current owner and manager Robin-Lee Carter is Robert and Jennie’s great-granddaughter.

 The Butchart Gardens is about a 30-minute drive from downtown Victoria.
 It is served by public transport, but a bus ride from downtown Victoria will take an hour to seventy minutes.
 A number of tour companies offer packages that include transportation and the price of your entry ticket.
 You can also reach Butchart Gardens by boat.
-Check The Butchart Gardens site for information on taking your boat.

 A water limo to Butcharts Gardens operates June through October from Brentwood Bay Marina.
 Butchart Cove is a popular spot with local pleasure boaters and kayakers for viewing summer Saturday evening fireworks.